FreshRSS/documentation/en/docs/users/03_Main_view.md

 ### Form or Persona authentication

-In those cases, if you configure the application to allow anonymous reading, you can also allow anonymous user to update feeds ("Allow anonymous refresh of the articles").
+In those cases, if you configure the application to allow anonymous reading, you can also allow anonymous user to update feeds (“Allow anonymous refresh of the articles”).

 ![Anonymous access configuration](../img/users/anonymous_access.1.png)